textext/textext/README.md

 - Free scaling and coloring of the objects possible.
 - Usage of user defined preamble files (e.g., to include special packages, etc.).

+## New in release 0.6 (2017-02-01)
+- Full compatibility with Inkscape 0.92
+- Full compatibility with 64-bit installations of Inkscape under MS Windows
+- See CHANGELOG.txt for more information and history

 ## Prerequisites

 - A LaTeX distribution (e.g., TeX Live [Linux, Windows, MaxOS] or MiKTeX [Windows only]) has to be installed, especially `pdflatex` is needed.